Another Country (novel): Willing ignorance

 One of the most significant themes in Another Country is one's willingness to ignore parts of reality (including oneself) that one finds unpleasant or ego-dystonic.
 Vivaldo is perhaps the most affected by this tendency.
 He also partially denies his own bisexuality.
 He fails to fully admit his attraction to Rufus.
-On the night of his death, Rufus went to Vivaldo and indicated a need for sexual love, but Vivaldo pretended not to recognize this need and later felt guilty, suspecting that he might have prevented Rufus's death.
 He does not see that his attraction to Ida potentially mirrors his attraction to Rufus.
 Also, despite mounting signs that Ida is involved in a career-advancing affair with the white TV producer Ellis, Vivaldo mostly denies this until the disillusioned Ida confesses to him herself in a cathartic scene near the end of the book.

 At the opposite end of the spectrum, after considerable youthful struggles with self-acceptance of his homosexuality due to social ostracism in his hometown in Alabama, Eric eventually becomes the novel's most honest and open character.
 He admits that Rufus was abusive of Leona, that he actually does not reciprocate Cass's love, and that his love of Yves is genuine.
 This also makes him the book's calmest and most composed character.
 Only after a night with Eric does Vivaldo see the world more clearly and make tentative steps toward acceptance of his own bisexuality.

 Most of the white characters in the book downplay or refuse to admit the racial tension surrounding them.
 Cass and Richard are shocked when a group of black boys beat up their sons.
 Ida constantly suspects Vivaldo of exploiting her because she is black and has known white men who seek out sexual relations specifically with black women.
 Vivaldo refuses to admit any of this, although it is indicated that it may be true of their relationship.